MA-04 Death Gargoyle MS

 RC: Metal Change Core

-Game Plan: Another obvious choice I decided to look away from, using Circle Upper with MCC.
+Game Plan: Another obvious choice I decided to look away from was using Circle Upper with MCC.
 While it is definitely a viable and fun combo, Circle Upper makes just about any RC seem viable.
 The combo above treats MCC as its own part worthy of being built around, for that reason, I've picked it above anything else.
 This is a Compact-style combo that relies on a consistent foundation to work decently well against just about anything.
-In most, if not all matchups, it is recommended to flower pattern to try and score a KO, since Metal Ape is deceptively aggressive at times, and MCC isn't a slouch either.
+In most, if not all matchups, it is recommended to flower pattern to try and score a KO, since Metal Ape is deceptively aggressive at times and MCC isn't a slouch either.
 It may be possible to Tornado Stall an opponent's Stamina combo, but it probably isn't necessary to draw out the battle if you can simply knock it out.
 The same is true for Defense types.
 As for Attack types, keep your fingers crossed you get saved by the wall and the opponent's Beyblade doesn't.
 They have you beat when it comes to grip.